carbon-design-system/carbon/README.md

 ## Getting started

-If you're looking for a good place to start using our components, you can check out our [`carbon-components`](./packages/components) package.
-If you're looking for React components, check out [`carbon-components-react`](./packages/react).
+If you're just getting started, check out [`carbon-components`](./packages/components).
+If you're looking for React components, take a look at [`carbon-components-react`](./packages/react).

-If you're looking for something else, here's a full list of packages that we support!
+If you're trying to find something specific, here's a full list of packages that we support!

 | Package name                                  | Description                                                                                                                                         |
 | --------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------- |